roe-dl/weewx-skyfield-almanac/README.md

 A: You will have to re-install this extension after you installed the skin.

+Q: I get the log message "ERROR user.skyfieldalmanac: live almanac error:
+   'mars'" What can I do?

+A: Try "mars_barycenter" instead of "mars".

 Q: What can I do if I don't want the skins' language files augmented with